-You may experience anxiety, scared of what your future will be like, worrying about every twinge and odd feeling in your body, feeling unbalanced emotionally, and are quickly moved to tears, anger or both.
+Your mental health can take a battering as you learn to adjust to with a chronic illness.
+You may experience anxiety, feel scared of what your future will be like, worrying about every twinge and odd feeling in your body, and feel unbalanced emotionally.
+You may often respond with tears, anger or both.
 The rollercoaster of emotions is never-ending.
-You want to feel a sense of calm and balance.
-You want to feel normal again but are not sure if that’s achievable or how.
+You want to feel a sense of calm and balance again, like your old self, but you’re not sure how you get there.

 Debunking the myth of mental health

 In our society, we have come to associate the words ‘mental health’ almost exclusively with issues such as anxiety, depression, panic attacks, phobias, eating disorders, obsessive compulsive disorder, bi-polar, suicide, schizophrenia, other personality disorders, etc.

 It is also often assumed that help is only for these type of issues.
 And if you don’t have them, you don’t need help, and should not need help.
 But if you access help, then you must have something wrong with you, like a ‘psychological problem’ and be ‘screwed up’.

 That societal definition of mental health doesn’t do much for empowering people, who are experiencing high levels of stress, anxiety, and depression (maybe for the first time), to seek help and support.

 The definition also discounts the whole human experience and all the good things we experience and feel.
 It has resulted in lack of recognition that people with mental health issues can and do experience good feelings, good times and periods of happiness.

 Just as our physical health can experience good and bad periods, so does our mental health.
 At times our mental health is ill, other times it is in good shape.

 ‘Mental health’ is a neutral term like physical health